yuzaiyang123/MV-Reid/README.md

 # Dataset introduction

 A reconstruct algorithm SMPL and a rendering engine blender are adopted to generate multi-view dataset from input images in this work.
-Exactly, we presents three large scale 3D multi-view person ReID datasets, Multi-view-Market1501, Multi-view-duke and  Multi-view-Occluded-duke, which are derived from Market1501, Dukemtmc and Occluded-duke, respectively.
-Our datasets provide new ways of thinking to resolve occluded person ReID.
+Exactly, we present four large-scale 3D multi-view person ReID datasets.

-The scale of Multi-view-Market1501, Multi-view-duke and  Multi-view-Occluded-duke  as shown:
+The scale of Multi-view-Market1501, Multi-view-duke,  Multi-view-Occluded-duke and  Multi-view-Occluded-ReID  as shown:

 <!-- **The data scale of the Multi-duke in the manuscript is wrong.
 At present, the manuscript is under review, so we cannot update the Table 1 in the manuscript.
 We firstly modify the error content in the table in github, and then we will update the Table 1 in the manuscript.** -->